Church of St. George, 133 North Brown Road, Long Lake

 These are St. George’s current policies:

-- MASKING: Starting 5/22, masks will not be required, according to direction from the Office of Worship, “Those fully vaccinated are not at significant risk for contracting or spreading the coronavirus and need no longer wear facemasks” except in places where it is legally mandated — Long Lake does not have a local mask mandate.
+- MASKING: Starting 5/22, masks are not required, according to direction from the Office of Worship, “Those fully vaccinated are not at significant risk for contracting or spreading the coronavirus and need no longer wear facemasks” except in places where it is legally mandated — Long Lake does not have a local mask mandate.
 “Those not vaccinated are safer if they continue to wear masks” but are not required to do so.
 “Individuals who are more comfortable wearing a facemask may continue to do so.”
 Eucharistic Ministers will continue to wear masks when they distribute communion.

-- DISTANCING: Starting May 29/30, barriers will be removed from the main section of pews in the church, as well as on the north part of the choir side.
+- DISTANCING: Starting May 29/30, barriers were removed from the main section of pews in the church, as well as on the north part of the choir side.
 To allow those who are more comfortable continuing to distance, the barriers will remain on the west side of the church.
 We will also maintain the divider down the middle of the choir side pews since we are still required to maintain a 12 foot distance between our music ministry and congregants.

 - CONFESSIONS IN THE CONFESSIONAL: Starting on June 1st, Reconciliation will no longer take place in the library but will move back to the Confessional.
 Reconciliation takes place each Wednesday from 6pm-7pm and each Saturday from 3:00pm-3:45pm.